ASendellPrice/IIB-rtd/docs/source/sop_guide_purpose.rst

 Depending on the type of procedure, the purpose may describe:

-- The operational or clinical need the procedure addresses
+- The operational or clinical need the procedure addresses.
-- The outcomes or deliverables it is designed to produce
+- The outcomes or deliverables it is designed to produce.
-- Its position within a larger workflow or diagnostic service
+- Its position within a larger workflow or diagnostic service.

 -----